Book Discovery Call

 Solution

-After applying epoxy with 800 Roller Cover, force epoxy into pinholes with a stiff plastic or metal spreader held at a low or nearly flat angle.
-Re-coat and tip off coating after all pinholes are filled.
+After applying epoxy with 800 Roller Cover, force epoxy into pinholes with a stiff plastic or metal spreader at a low angle.
+Re-coat and tip off after all pinholes are filled.

 My coating is running or sagging Epoxy applied is too thick